Copy Cat Jack is a Simon game with animal sounds. This game helps increase how many objects you can hold in short-term memory.

-To begin, click the Small, Medium, or Large link, Very Large button, or HTML5/Mobile link under the picture at left.
+To begin, click the Small, Medium, or Large link under the picture of the game.
 This opens the game in a pop-up window.

 During each round, you must repeat the pattern of sounds played by Jack.
 Jack adds an additional sound to the pattern every round, so this game gets hard quick!